THIS PROGRAM REPRESENTS PURPOSEFUL SOWING

 What you can expect:

-- Hands-on animal husbandry, shepherding, milking and caring for a grass-fed dairy herd.
+- Hands-on animal husbandry, shepherding, milking and caring for a pastured dairy herd.

-- Personalized mentorship from seasoned farmers deeply invested in the land, their animals, their community and YOU.
+- Personalized mentorship from seasoned farmers deeply invested in YOUR SUCCESS.

-- Immersive farm-stay in a crisp and sweet tiny house surrounded by 435 acres of pasture, woods, creek, river and a short trail walk to our little village of Saxapahaw.
+- Stay on-farm in a crisp and sweet tiny house surrounded by 435 acres of pasture, woods, creek, river and a short trail walk to the village of Saxapahaw, a little town of your local-economy dreams.

 Testimonials